Strivin0311/llms-learning/modeling/train/pretrain.md

 # Pretraining for LLMs
-*Here's some resources about pretraining methodologies for LLMs*
+*Here're some resources about pretraining methodologies for LLMs*

 ### Methods